DJJ547/DJJ547/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**

-- 💞️ I will keep posting new projects that I participated.

 - 📫 How to reach me **djj953@gmail.com**

 - ⚡ Fun fact **I love building model kits on World War II tanks.**